kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

 On the occasion of this achievement we're going to look back at the decisions we made that led us to building a successful platform.
-In this tech blog we are showcasing the the secrets to our success - the decisions that have had the biggest impact.
+In this tech blog we are showcasing the secrets to our success - the decisions that have had the biggest impact.

 <!--truncate-->